ARM-software/CMSIS-Stream/PythonPackage/README.md

 # Change history

+## Version 3.0.0:
+* Source code no more provided by the Python extension.
+* Get the source code here : https://github.com/ARM-software/CMSIS-Stream/platform
+* The repository will progressively add support for different OS
+* Event system reworked to more easily use several event queues

 ## Version 2.2.0:
 * Improved Event management to avoid introducing unwanted buffer sharing
 * Changed naming of event ports in Python API when connecting nodes